Robe opened it's doors in 2006, pioneering the now iconic Chancery Lane Bendigo.

 I think anyone can open a shop and sell stuff.
 But it's the experience you offer your customer that sets it apart.
 A point of difference.
 Jill Cantwell founder and director of Jools For Jim, taught me that.
 I gave Robe an identity, a personality and from our first day of trade on August 18th 2006, I have prioritised customer service, attention to detail, communication, store presentation, engagement and market presence over making a dollar.
 Robe turns 12 this year, 2018.

-Once I sold a girl her wedding dress...There's still no bigger thrill for me than seeing a Robe shopping bag held by someone on the street, the validation of a photo on FB and Instagram or in a local publication, of someone having fun at an event wearing something from the store.
+Once I sold a girl her wedding dress...There's still no bigger thrill for me when I'm having a day off, than to see a Robe shopping bag held by someone on the street.
+Or the validation of a photo on FB and Instagram or in a local publication, of someone having fun at an event wearing something from the store.
 My first Christmas in trade, and every one since makes my Christmas morning one of a kind, imaging people opening gifts lovingly picked out for them from Robe.
 I get a buzz out of selling store gift vouchers (in glass bottles with lollies in them).
-I know they were sought for their recipient because they want to be part of this space that I've created for them.
+I know they were sought for their recipient because they want to be part of this space that I've created.
 Recently a tourist from out of state produced a map of Bendigo she'd printed, asking for directions.
 I was humbled to see Robe penciled in as one of her destinations.

 Robe's been privy to some celebrity visitors too.
 You may recognise Gotye, Abi Tucker, Shane Crawford, Denise Scott, Anh Do, Molly Ringwald, Ally Fowler, Peter Phelps, Jane Seymour, Powder Finger, Tim Rogers, Casey Chambers (does it count if I hid in the store room?), Ricki-Lee Coulter and the boys from Jet (...or down the lane way in another store?) and plenty of professional football players who probably expected that I knew who they were but didn't.
 Yes, I'm a longtime sufferer of starstruckitis, but I think it's neat they found their way to my little store.